maticnetwork/whitepaper/README.md

 4. A Delegate changes token balance while relaying deposits.

   Mitigation would be the same as 2.
+    - Q. How can we know it?
+Until comparing root receipt with modified data, still blocks can be generated on childchain.
+And if detection is getting to be late, block amount to be rolled back are somehow big, and double spend can be.
+    - A. We must make detection faster.
+      - Q. How do you make it faster?
+      - A. No idea for now...

 5. A Delegate changes token balance while transfer.